lexelengha/agusmakmun.github.io/_posts/2021-06-28-regular-expressions-in-ruby.md

 => 0
 ```

-A period in a regular expression means that any single character is possible in its place , be it `ONE` number, `ONE` letter, or any other character.
+A period in a regular expression means that any single character is possible in its place, be it `ONE` number, `ONE` letter, or any other character.

 Let us now apply the anchor in our regular expression ( anchor ) `^`- signifying the beginning of the line.
-When using this anchor, we explicitly indicate that the character сshould come first.
+When using this anchor, we explicitly indicate that the character should come first.
 In the case of a different character in the first place after the anchor (the beginning of the line), the method will return us `nil`:

 ``` ruby
 'cat' =~ /^c.t/